 Think about your posture and try to strike an empathetic yet firm stance and recognise that while you may not be successful every time you assert yourself, you are most certainly heading in the right direction.
 The more you practice being assertive, the more you will improve.
 It’s a win-win situation, whichever way you look at it.

-If you would like to take advantage of any career opportunities placed before you and reap the benefit of assertiveness and self-confidence.
+If you would like to take advantage of any career opportunities placed before you and reap the benefit of assertiveness and self-confidence get in touch.